Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: EXPERIMENTS: SET-UP AND ADDITIONAL DETAILS

 We do not scale the KL-divergence terms in each model's objective, for them to be valid lower-bounds.
 We use a fixed random seed over all datasets to ensure that the folds (with 70\%-30\% train and validations splits) for different models are the same.

 We use Adam optimizer with a learning rate of $10^{-3}$ for all methods and single precision floating point \citep{kingma2014adam}.
-For the techniques amenable to stochastic optimization (SVGP, PPGPR, and CVTGP), we use a batch size of 512.
+For the techniques amenable to stochastic optimization (SVGP, PPGPR, and CVGP), we use a batch size of 512.
 Each model is run on a single NVIDIA$^{\text{\textregistered}}$ GeForce$^{\text{\textregistered}}$ RTX 20 series graphics card.

 To leverage full model capacity and achieve full optimization performance, we train for $10^5$ epochs maximum, and stop training only if there are no RMSE improvements for $3\times 10^3$ consecutive epochs over the validation set.
-We early stop with respect to the best RMSE metric attained.
+We early stop with respect to the best \emph{held-out} validation set RMSE metric attained.

-\subsection{Additional Experiments}
+\section{ADDITIONAL EXPERIMENTS}